 I still enjoy riding my bicycle, although sometimes when I am riding the rolling hills of Oklahoma I miss the mountains in the bay area.
 I enjoy golf, though I'm not very good at it.
 I continue to downhill ski when I get a chance (and I am decent at that.)
 I love spending time with my wife and children.
 We have found a great church home at Wildwood Community Church in Norman.
 Over the last few years I have had a number of opportunities to speak at universities and churches on the relationship between science and Christianity, and to work with Reasons to Believe, an organization that integrates faith and science.
-Recently, someone posted a talk that I gave at Stanford in 2002 on Scientific Evidence for God.
+Recently, someone posted a talk that I gave at the University of North Texas in 2013 on Scientific Evidence for God.
 Also YouTube has a talk I gave at the University of Santa Barbara in 2004 on the same subject and an interview answering questions about science and faith.
 The talk at UCSB and interview can be purchased on DVD at Access Research Network.
 I am one of the four general editors for Zondervan's Dictionary of Christianity and Science.